yalue/PeriodicTaskReleaser/README.md

 This is a collection of CUDA programs intended to measure interference between GPU processes.
 It was created as part of ongoing research in real-time systems at UNC Chapel Hill.
 Paper: http://cs.unc.edu/~anderson/papers/ospert16.pdf .
+The benchmarks here were originally designed to run on the NVIDIA Jetson computers, but should work on any Linux system with CUDA.

 Abbreviations
 -------------